sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 all the tasks necessary and some pitfalls along the way.
 While this may seem lengthy at first glance, the actual steps involved are not that many.

-The highlevel overview of the process looks like this:
+The high-level overview of the process looks like this:

  1. Get an account on OBS